The Basics: Overview

 - Have a health condition that makes it hard to walk or affects your balance, like diabetes or heart disease

-- Have trouble getting up from a chair or stepping up onto a curb
+- Have trouble walking, getting up from a chair, or stepping up onto a curb

-- Take medicines to help you relax or sleep
+- Take many different medicines, especially medicines to help you relax or sleep

-If you are worried about falling, talk to your doctor or nurse about how balance exercises, physical therapy, and vitamin D supplements can help.
+If you are worried about falling, talk to your doctor or nurse about how balance exercises, physical therapy, and vitamin D can help.
+Find out more about preventing falls and fractures.